kalxas/rasdaman/doc/main/01_introduction.rst

 As such, rasdaman is prepared for the forthcoming ISO SQL/MDA ("Multi-Dimensional Arrays") standard, which actually is crafted along rasdaman array model and query language.
-This standard will define arras as new attribute types, following an "array-as-an-attribute" approach for optimal integration with relations (as opposed to an "attribute-as-table" approach - as pursued, e.g., by SciDB and SciQL -
+This standard will define arrays as new attribute types, following an "array-as-an-attribute" approach for optimal integration with relations (as opposed to an "attribute-as-table" approach - as pursued, e.g., by SciDB and SciQL -